Q: What options do I have to pay my bill?

 Q: How are rates established?

 A: An idependant party conducts a Water Rate Study, which determines the rates needed to maintain the District.
 A Protest Hearing is then held, in accordance with Proposition 218.
 If at least 51% of parcel owners/renters submit a written protest of the proposed rates, the increase does not go through.
 If less than 51% of parcel owners/renters protest, the new rates take effect as proposed.

 Q: Where does our water come from?

-A: The sources of supply for the Frazier Park Public Utility District are three active wells identified as Well #3, Well #4 (currently offline), Well #6 located at 4001 Park Drive, & Well #5 located at the end of Montana Trail., and two springs known as Pine Canyon and Sam Young that are currently offline.
+A: The sources of supply for the Frazier Park Public Utility District are two active wells identified as Well #6 located at 4001 Park Drive, & Well #5 located at the end of Montana Trail., and two springs known as Pine Canyon and Sam Young that are currently offline.
 Continuous chlorination is provided to the water produced from each active supply source.
 The FPPUD water wells are located in a canyon surrounded by mountains.
 The springs are in isolated areas uphill from the community.
 The springs and wells that provide water to the community are on the South or "shady" side of Frazier Park.
 There are no sources of water on the "sunny" side.
 The water that supplies all the businesses and residences on the North side is pumped across Cuddy Creek from the springs and wells on the South side.
 Most of the actual watershed from the ridge tops down to the creek is United States Forest Service land.
 Many private parcels exist between the existing developed areas and the National Forest boundaries that are available for development.
 Without careful management, development of these areas have the potential to adversely impact the area's water supplies.

 Q: What, if anything, is added to our water?